A faster subquadratic algorithm for finding outlier correlations: Related Work and Applications

 The light bulb problem generalizes to the task of {\em learning a parity function in the presence of noise}.

 \begin{Prob}[\textsc{Parity with Noise}] Let the {\em support} $S\subseteq\{1,2,\ldots,n\}$ of the parity function have size $k=|S|$ and let the {\em noise rate} be $0<\eta<1$.
-Our task is to find $S$, given access to independent {\em examples} of the form $(x,y)$, where (i) the {\em input} $x\in\{-1,1\}^n$ is chosen uniformly at random, and (ii) the {\em label} $y=z\cdot\prod_{j\in S}x_j$ is defined by independently choosing $z\in\{-1,1\}$ with $\Pr(z=-1)=\eta$. \end{Prob} Blum, Kalai, and Wasserman~\cite{Blum2003} and Lyubashevsky~\cite{Lyubashevsky2005} study the general case of unrestricted $k$.
-Studies of the {\em sparse} case with $k=O(1)$ include works by Grigorescu, Reyzin, and Vempala~\cite{Grigorescu2011} and Valiant~\cite{Valiant2015}.
-In the sparse case, we can use a split-and-list transformation presented by Valiant~\cite[p.~32]{Valiant2015} together with the algorithm underlying Corollary~\ref{cor:light-bulb} to essentially match an algorithm of Valiant that relies on Fourier-analytic techniques (cf.~Valiant~\cite[Theorems 2.4, 5.2, and 5.5]{Valiant2015}).
+Our task is to find $S$, given access to independent {\em examples} of the form $(x,y)$, where (i) the {\em input} $x\in\{-1,1\}^n$ is chosen uniformly at random, and (ii) the {\em label} $y=z\cdot\prod_{j\in S}x_j$ is defined by independently choosing $z\in\{-1,1\}$ with $\Pr(z=-1)=\eta$. \end{Prob} The general case of unrestricted $k$ is studied by Blum, Kalai, and Wasserman~\cite{Blum2003} and Lyubashevsky~\cite{Lyubashevsky2005}.
+Studies of the {\em sparse} case with $k=O(1)$ include works by Grigorescu, Reyzin, and Vempala ~\cite{Grigorescu2011} and Valiant~\cite{Valiant2015}.
+In the sparse case, we can use a split-and-list transformation presented by Valiant~\cite[p.~32]{Valiant2015} together with the algorithm underlying Corollary~\ref{cor:light-bulb} to essentially match an algorithm of Valiant that relies on Fourier-analytic techniques (cf.~\cite[Theorems 2.4, 5.2, and 5.6]{Valiant2015}).
 Compared with Valiant's algorithm, our algorithm has a slightly worse tolerance for noise but better sample complexity: